HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

   $1 J \approx 365.24713_D ⚻$ currently,
   considering both leap years and added seconds.

 [^Tagoj-Solstico]: a.k.a.
-Northern Solstice, since *la Insulo-Omnijo* is located in the Southern Hemisphere.
+Northern Solstice, since *Insulʌ Omnijo* is located in the Southern Hemisphere.

 ##### Omnijara Notacio